CIVILIAN CONSERVATION CORPS INITIATIVE (CCCI)

 |

-| Soldier Soldier planting tree seedlings in Montana. |
+Soldier Soldier planting tree seedlings in Montana. |

-The Civilian Conservation
+The

-that the 32nd President of the United States Franklin D.
+US Government in our Nation's human and natural capital that the 32nd President of the United States Franklin D. Roosevelt launched in 1933 in the height of the Great

-Roosevelt launched in the Great Depression.
-CCCI avocates the passage and the policy of HR 188 - the 21st Century CCC Act that would authorize the President
+Depression.
+CCCI avocates the passage and the policy of HR 2066 - the 21st Century CCC Act that would authorize the President to re-establish the 21st Century Civilian

-to re-establish the 21st Century Civilian Conservation Corps as a means of providing gainful employment to unemployed
+Conservation Corps as a means of providing

-and underemployed citizens of the United States through the performance of useful public work, and for other purposes.
+gainful employment to unemployed and underemployed citizens of the United States through the performance of useful public works, and for other purposes.

-putting them to work on the huge backlog of reconstruction projects so urgently needed on the 700 million acres of both urban and rural public lands across our country.
-Let’s put American’s to work on jobs that really
+needed on over 700 million acres of both urban and rural public lands across our country.
+Let’s put American’s

-building national assets for future generations.
+to work on jobs that really need to be done, building national assets for future generations.

 The purpose of human life is to serve,